freddiehaddad/neovim/LOGGING_GUIDE.md

 ## Overview

-The Oxidized editor includes comprehensive logging functionality to help with debugging and investigating issues.
+The Oxidized editor includes comprehensive logging functionality to help with debugging and investigating issues. **By default, the editor logs to a file named `oxidized.log` in the current working directory.**

 ## Log Levels Available